 Little River flows westward for nearly six miles, emptying into Van Damme SMCA.
-The river provides habitat for steelhead, coho salmon, sculpin, and little stickleback, which forage in between salt and freshwater environments.
+The river provides habitat for steelhead, coho salmon, sculpin, and stickleback, which forage in between salt and freshwater environments.
 A wide variety of birds can be found along the shore where Little River flows into the Pacific.
-Black oystercatchers and western gulls can be spotted flying overhead, while least sandpipers forage along the shoreline.
+Western gulls can be spotted flying overhead, while black oystercatchers and least sandpipers forage along the shoreline.

-At low tide, harbor seals often haul out onto offshore rocks and gray whales can be spotted offshore during their spring and fall migrations.
+At low tide harbor seals often haul out onto offshore rocks, and gray whales can be spotted offshore during their spring and fall migrations.
 Beneath the surface, the habitat ranges from soft seafloor habitat to rocky reef and kelp forest.
 Bat stars, leather stars, snails, sponges, tunicates, and gumboot chitons can be found at varying depths within the kelp forest habitat.
-Populations of nearshore fish, especially rockfish, cabezon, greenling, lingcod, and surfperch swim amongst the kelp forest at Van Damme SMCA.
+Populations of nearshore fish, especially rockfish, cabezon, greenling, lingcod, and surfperch swim amongst the kelp at Van Damme SMCA.

 Recent surveys inside Van Damme SMCA have documented unprecedented losses of kelp due to a dramatic increase in purple urchins, which are voracious herbivores.
 Formerly lush kelp forests have given way to “urchin barrens”, expanses of bare rock carpeted with hungry urchins.
 These hardy, spiny creatures often outcompete other herbivores such as abalone.
 Local red abalone populations have decreased considerably over the last few years.
 The rise of urchins and associated decline in kelp and abalone is likely due to a combination of issues, including unusually high ocean temperatures, changing ocean circulation patterns caused by climate change, and the decimation of sea star populations–major urchin predators–due to sea star wasting syndrome.
 Researchers are working to better understand these issues.
 This MPA may provide a reference to surrounding fished areas to help determine if recovery within the MPA is more rapid than outside the MPA, enabling appropriate management decisions.